getodk/collect/README.md

 The best way to help us test is to build from source!
 If you aren't a developer and want to help us test release candidates, join the [beta program](https://play.google.com/apps/testing/org.odk.collect.android)!

-Testing Checklists can be found on the [Collect Testing Plan](https://docs.google.com/spreadsheets/d/1ITmOW2MFs_8-VM6MTwganTRWDjpctz9CI8QKojXrnjE/edit?usp=sharing)
+Testing checklists can be found on the [Collect testing plan](https://docs.google.com/spreadsheets/d/1ITmOW2MFs_8-VM6MTwganTRWDjpctz9CI8QKojXrnjE/edit?usp=sharing).

 ## Downloading builds
 Per-commit debug builds can be found on [CircleCI](https://circleci.com/gh/opendatakit/collect).
 Login with your GitHub account, click the build you'd like, then find the APK in the Artifacts tab.